 In (ii), air reaching the trap at start-up will also give the bucket buoyancy and close the valve.
 The bucket vent hole is essential to allow air to escape into the top of the trap for eventual discharge through the main valve seat.
 The hole, and the pressure differential, are small so the trap is relatively slow at venting air.
 At the same time it must pass (and therefore waste) a certain amount of steam for the trap to operate once the air has cleared.
 A parallel air vent fitted outside the trap will reduce start-up times.

 Thermodynamic steam traps have a unique operating principle which relies on the dynamics of water and flash steam.
 They are simple, robust and reliable and can operate up to very high temperatures and pressures.
-Their construction, use and benefits are detailed here.

 The thermodynamic trap is an extremely robust steam trap with a simple mode of operation.
 The trap operates by means of the dynamic effect of flash steam as it passes through the trap, as depicted in Figure 11.4.1.
 The only moving part is the disc above the flat face inside the control chamber or cap.